 If you add data from ArcGIS that contains line features, you can change the style of the line features by choosing from different line types and colors and changing the line thickness.

-If you decide to style a layer using either different colors or different-sized symbols (for point features only), you will be asked how you want to group your data and what field (or attribute) to use to group it.
+If you decide to style a layer using either different colors or different-sized symbols (for point and line features only), you'll be asked how you want to group your data and what field (or attribute) to use to group it.
 If you choose to group your data by categories, your data will be grouped and styled based on a common value for the field (or attribute) you chose for grouping (for example, business types such as retail or wholesale).

 If your layer has numeric fields, you can choose to group your data by number ranges.
 For this grouping option, you must choose a classification method.
 Each classification method takes your data and divides it into classes (groups).
-Classification method options include Equal Interval, Natural Breaks, and Quantile.
+Classification method options include equal interval, natural breaks, quantile, and manual breaks.
 The value at which a feature is placed into a different class is often referred to as a class break.
 The way in which class breaks are determined by each grouping method is discussed below.

 With the equal interval classification method, the range of all of your data values is divided into equal-sized subranges.
 With equal interval classification, you specify the number of intervals (or subranges), and Esri Maps for MicroStrategy automatically determines how to divide the data.
 For example, if you specify three classes for a field whose values range from 0 to 300, Esri Maps for MicroStrategy creates three classes with ranges of 0–100, 101–200, and 201–300.

 Equal interval is best applied to familiar data ranges, such as percentages and temperature.
 This method emphasizes the amount of an attribute value relative to other values.
 For example, it shows that a store is part of the group of stores that make up the top one-third of all sales.